vincent-barilla/Mood-Mapper-Beta/README.md

 Intro -- A note on commenting: I tried to put the more extensive comments, especially those that called for examples, here in the readme.
-References will be placed in the code to indicate when to use these comments..
+References will be placed in the code to indicate when to use these comments.

 I.     initWordBank()

   Read in data from a local file path, then reformat it into a wordBank that is tailored to the needs of tweetAnalyzer.
 A sample of the start product:

-  		var wordFile = {'english':[
+  		var wordFile = {
+      'english':[
                    {'word': 'love',
       				  	 'score': 4},
       				     {'word': 'hate',
       				     'score': -4} ],
        'spanish':[
                    {'word': 'amor',
       	    			 'score': 4},
       	     			 {'word': 'odio',
       	     			 'score': -4} ] };

    And a sample of the end product:

-  		var wordBank = {'english':
+  		var wordBank = {
+      'english':
                  {'love': 4,
 					    	 'hate': -4},
   		'spanish':
                  {'amor': 4,
 			 		   	   'odio': -4} };

   This allows for tweetAnalyzer to make rapid checks to see if a word is in a wordBank, with the following:

   		    wordBank['english']['love']; // ==> 4
       OR 	wordBank['english']['odio']; // ==> undefined
       OR  wordBank['spanish']['odio']; // ==> 4

-  tweetAnalyzer checks the Tweet's language and assigns a wordBank accordingly every time it is called.
+  There are multiple wordBanks available for each analysis. tweetAnalyzer checks the Tweet's language and assigns a wordBank accordingly every time it is called.

 II.
 Concerns About Twitter Stream Usage Limits

-  Note that I customize the get request (the stream), making a unique connection to Twitter for each user.
+  Note that I customize the get request (the stream) to Twitter for each user.
 This is NOT a good solution, according to Twitter.
-Twitter will, in fact, block accounts who make too many connections from the same IP address.
+Twitter may, in fact, block apps that make too many connections from the same IP address.

   That's a big limitation to the streaming mode of my app.
-All the solutions that I can think of would ask Twitter's public stream to do something it wasn't meant to.
-My best approach is probably to just keep my code as is, demo for you the idea as I originally saw it, and then wait on a new tech to come out.
-This may not take so long: Twitter is actually developing something that	would be perfect for this app: Twitter's Site Streaming API is currently in closed beta, but, when open, it will do exactly what I'm talking about here -- make customized connections per user, for many users, for your app.
+Luckily, Twitter is developing something that would solve this problem perfectly: Twitter's Site Streaming API is currently in closed beta, but, when open, it will do exactly what I'm talking about -- make customized connections per user, for many users, for an app.

   When Site Stream comes out, it should be an easy inclusion to this app.
+Till then, I'm going to leave things as they are, consider the streaming mode of my app in a closed beta stage itself, rather than try developing work-arounds to make the public streaming API do something it really is not meant to.